5afe/contract-proxy-kit/README.md

 ## CPK Configuration App

-An example Dapp using the Gnosis Safe [Contract Proxy Kit](https://github.com/gnosis/contract-proxy-kit) which works as a Safe App or a standalone app and where the Relay service is configurable.
-This Dapp serves as an example of the different states the *CPK* can have.
+An example Dapp using the Gnosis Safe [Contract Proxy Kit](https://github.com/gnosis/contract-proxy-kit) which works as a Safe App or a standalone app.
+This Dapp serves as an example to show the different states and functionality of the *CPK*.

-Only available for Rinkeby at this moment.
+Only available for Rinkeby network at this moment.

-App can be found live here: https://germartinez.github.io/cpk-configuration-app/.
+App can be found live here: https://gnosis.github.io/cpk-configuration-app/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).